m-wojnar/reinforced-lib/docs/source/examples.rst

 ********************

-We will demonstrate the cooperation of Reinforced-lib with an external WiFi simulation software based on an example of an ML-controlled rate adaptation manager.
-To simulate the WiFi environment, we will use the popular, research oriented network simulator - ns-3.
+We will demonstrate the cooperation of Reinforced-lib with an external WiFi simulation software based on an example of an ML-controlled rate adaptation (RA) manager.
+To simulate the WiFi environment, we will use the popular, research oriented network simulator -- ns-3.
 To learn more about the simulator, we encourage to visit the `official website <https://www.nsnam.org/>`_ or read the `ns-3 tutorial <https://www.nsnam.org/docs/release/3.36/tutorial/html/index.html>`_.